 The primary goal of this initiative was to organise a series of sports days in under-served communities, specifically targeting children, young people and families who had not previously accessed the Holiday Activities and Food (HAF) programme.
-The events were designed to provide fun, inclusive, and accessible physical activities, as well as nutritional education and community support.
+The events were designed to provide fun, inclusive and accessible physical activities, as well as nutritional education and community support.

 Locations: